 If you want to be really sure about what you’re selling, we recommend requesting a sample.
 Yes, this will mean you’ll have to wait for the sample to arrive before setting it live on your store, but we think this is a small price to pay for your reputation!

-The process for adding products to your Import List is the same as with Oberlo and Spocket.
+The process for adding products to your Import List is the same as with Spocket.
 Simply click the ‘Add to Import List’ button, either on the product page, or on its listing in the search results.